-Position Description: The Executive Director serves as Chief Executive Officer of the museum, reports to and is responsible to the Board for all aspects of the operation of the museum, including but not limited to: financial management, supervision and professional development of staff, fundraising and donor relationships, education programming, collection curation and development, community relations and outreach, and implementation of Board policy. programming, collection curation and development, community relations and outreach, and implementation of Board policy.
+The Executive Director serves as Chief Executive Officer of the museum, reports to and is responsible to the Board of Directors for all aspects of the operation, of the museum, including but not limited to financial management, supervision and professional development of staff, fundraising and donor relationships, education programming, collection curation and development, community relations and outreach, and implementation of Board policy. programming, collection curation and development, community relations and outreach, and implementation of Board policy.

 In collaboration with the Board, the Executive Director provides leadership, vision and strategic direction for the organization.
 The Executive Director serves as an ex-officio member of all standing Board committees and works with the chairs of each committee and with staff to accomplish the goals and objectives of the museum.

 - Represents the Figge Art Museum as the Chief Executive Officer with its many internal and external constituencies, including with City of Davenport officials, other elected officials and community leaders.